shadowhijackers/custom-object-detection-model-in-js/README.md

 after that when you upload image it will show the resulst in alert box.

-Finally we have come to conclustion i this blog will be helpfull to you and enjoyed. if i missed anything or showed as wrong pls comment it.
+Finally we have come to the conclusion.
+By using the pretrained model for detecting the image it won't help you some time when your requirement of detecting objects is not matching .
+This blog will be helpful to you and enjoyed. if i missed anything or shown as wrong pls comment it.